Emmay Entertainment: Web series

 Rocket Boys is an Indian Hindi-language Biographical streaming television series on SonyLIV.
 The series is based on the lives of Homi J. Bhabha and Vikram Sarabhai.
 Directed by Abhay Pannu and produced under the banner of Emmay Entertainment and Roy Kapur Films respectively.
 The series stars Jim Sarbh and Ishwak Singh along with Regina Cassandra.
-The series was released on 4 February 2022.
+The season one of the series was released on 4 February 2022 and season 2 on 16 March 2023.